tbela99/css-parser/files/css-module.md

 ```
 ### Camel case

-use camel case for the mapping key names
+Use camel case for the mapping key names

 ```typescript